 - Refined sugar

 If you follow a diet with plenty of foods that are rich in omega-3 fatty acids and high in fiber, you can have a much better chance of keeping your RA symptoms at bay.
-Most of the RA dietary guidelines are for foods that make up the Mediterranean diet, which also happens to exclude many of the food items that can contribute to inflammation.
-This diet helps reduce inflammation and is also a very heart healthy diet that may even help you to lose weight!
+Furthermore most of the RA dietary guidelines are for foods that make up the Mediterranean diet.
+This diet also happens to exclude many of the food items that can contribute to inflammation.
+Also, these rheumatoid arthritis dietary tips helps reduce inflammation and is also a very heart healthy diet that may even help you to lose weight!

 Latest posts by Justin Check (see all)